umbraco/UmbracoDocs/Reference/Config/webconfig/index.md

 ### umbracoScriptsPath

-By adding this to appSettings you can specify a new/different folder for storing your Javascript files and still be able to edit them within Umbraco.
+By adding this to appSettings you can specify a new/different folder for storing your JavaScript files and still be able to edit them within Umbraco.
 Default folder is ~/scripts.

 ### SMTP Settings